How Much is a Single Storey Extension? A Guide

 Typical Purposes for Single Storey Extensions

-• Increasing living space to accommodate a growing family or to modernize a home
+• Increasing living space to accommodate a growing family or modernizing a home

 • Adding a new bedroom, bathroom, or other functional area